elemental/Elemental/doc/source/lapack-like/inversion.rst

 row pivots in reverse order to the columns of the result.

 .. cpp:function:: void Inverse( Matrix<F>& A )
+.. cpp:function:: void Inverse( DistMatrix<F>& A )

    Overwrites the general matrix `A` with its inverse.

-.. cpp:function:: void Inverse( DistMatrix<F>& A )

-   The same as above, but for distributed matrices.

 HPD inversion
 -------------